 4 Summary of significant accounting policies

 4.1 Overall considerations

 These consolidated financial statements have been prepared using the measurement bases specified by IFRS for each type of asset, liability, income and expense.
-The measurement bases are more fully described in the accounting policies on next page.
+The measurement bases are more fully described in the accounting policies below.